tsvbits/tsvbits.github.io/src/pages/voxcat/index.md

 date: '2020-03-19'
 ---

+## What is it?

-It is tomography analysis software.
+It is tomography analysis software implemented during my education at [NSU](https://www.nsu.ru/).

+## Implementation details

+Implemented using:
+- C++
+- Microsoft Foundation Classes
+- OpenGL

 ## Screenshots